garrethcain/auth-client-service-example/README.md

 we'll start the client-service.

-# How to set up the Client-Service
+# How to stand up the Client-Service

 Set the API's authentication for DRF.